Willy Wonka: Willy Wonka & the Chocolate Factory (1971)

-Willy Wonka (portrayed by Gene Wilder) has hidden five Golden Tickets amongst his famous Wonka Bars.
+Willy Wonka (portrayed by Gene Wilder) has hidden five Golden Tickets among his famous Wonka Bars.
 The finders of these special tickets will be given a full tour of his tightly guarded candy factory, as well as a lifetime supply of chocolate.
 During the tour, Wonka tempts each of the bad children to disobey his orders with something related to their individual character flaws.
 One by one, each child disappears from the tour, until eventually Charlie Bucket is the only remaining child.
 However, Charlie and Grandpa Joe have also succumbed to temptation by this time and sampled Fizzy Lifting Drinks, Mr. Wonka's experimental line of beverages that gives the drinker the power to float temporarily.
-The drinks, still too strong, brought Charlie and Grandpa Joe close to death.
+The drinks, still too strong, brought Charlie and Grandpa Joe close to death before burping saved them.

 Wonka informs Charlie that the tour is over, abruptly dismisses him and Grandpa Joe, and disappears into his office without mentioning the promised grand prize of a lifetime supply of chocolate.
 They both go into Wonka's office to confront him.
 Grandpa Joe asks about the prize, but Wonka tells him that Charlie will not receive it because he broke the rules, angrily referring to the forfeiture clause of the contract that the ticket holders signed at the start of the tour.
 Charlie's drinking of the Fizzy Lifting Drinks amounted to theft, so he violated the contract and gets nothing.
 Wonka then dismisses them with a furious, "Good day, sir!"
 Grandpa Joe angrily berates him for destroying his grandson's hopes, but Wonka is unmoved and angrily dismisses him again.

-Grandpa Joe vows to get revenge on Wonka by selling the Everlasting Gobstopper to Slugworth (Wonka's main rival), but in honest acknowledgement of his wrongdoing, Charlie decides to return the Gobstopper to Wonka's desk before turning to leave.
+Grandpa Joe vows revenge on Wonka by selling the Everlasting Gobstopper to Slugworth (Wonka's main rival), but in honest acknowledgement of his wrongdoing, Charlie decides to return the Gobstopper to Wonka's desk before turning to leave.
 Seeing how Charlie did not resort to revenge, Wonka sees an honest character in him and decides to let the fizzy lifting drink incident pass.
 He joyfully tells Charlie that he passed his test and reinstates his prize.
 Wonka then reveals that Slugworth, who had been spying on the kids, was actually his own employee in disguise.

-The trio enter the Great Glass Elevator, which goes high into the sky as Wonka reveals that the grand prize is really the entire factory and business, which Charlie will get when Wonka retires, and in the meantime Charlie and his whole family will move into the factory.
+The trio enter the Great Glass Elevator, which goes high into the sky.
+Wonka reveals that the grand prize is really the entire factory and business, which Charlie will get when Wonka retires.
+In the meantime Charlie and his whole family will move into the factory.
 Wonka reminds Charlie not to forget what happened to the man who got everything that he ever wanted: "He lived happily ever after."